-Infill- 1 Or 2 Units Within Coordinated Group.
+2.1 Infill: 1 or 2 Rowhouses within a Coordinated Group.

-- a) The section sets design standards for the infill construction of 1 or 2 rowhouse units within a group of existing rowhouses that were originally designed and developed as a single, coordinated rowhouse development. {See Figure RDS-1: Coordinated Rowhouse Development.} - b) The intent of these design standards is for infill development to complement the existing coordinated rowhouse design of the development.
+- A. The section sets design standards for the infill construction of 1 or 2 rowhouses within a group of existing rowhouses that were originally designed and developed as a coordinated rowhouse development. {See Figure RDS-1: Coordinated Rowhouse Development.} - B. The intent of these design standards is for infill development to complement the existing coordinated rowhouse design of the development.